 If you’re not satisfied with the performance of your website as it is now, there’s very little chance of significant change happening on its own.
-Keep in mind, even the most highly-optimized websites take a few months to start getting results when they first launch.
+Keep in mind that even the most highly optimized websites take a few months to get results when they first launch.
 However, older websites won’t spontaneously jump from page 10 to page 1.
 There has to be a dramatic change in the site’s optimization, which is hard to achieve with a template.

 End Result: You have to rely on other forms of marketing to compensate, so you’re still spending extra money.